You can get federal student loans out of default by applying for loan consolidation or entering into the loan rehabilitation program.

 For both federal and private loans, when you're delinquent, but not yet in default, you typically can bring your account current by paying the late payments or having a forbearance applied to your account.

-Options for getting out of default
+Repayment options for getting out of default

 Most student loan borrowers will have two options to get their loans out of default: